top of page

 Positive Outcomes: Moments of Empathy and Support

 Despite the negative effects, there are moments when overgeneralization can lead to empathy and support from understanding peers.
 When you openly share your struggles, it can prompt others to offer encouragement and reassurance.
 These moments can foster deeper connections and provide the support needed to challenge and overcome the distortion.
+Taking a closer look at your achievements and thoughts can help you recognize positive aspects that might otherwise be overlooked, promoting a more balanced perspective.

 Negative Outcomes: Increased Social Isolation or Conflict